Complexity is the coward's way out

 Terms and conditions set the wrong tone.
 The typically long terms and conditions that govern loyalty programs, written in legalese and riddled with exclusions and caveats, foster a feeling that the member is a scammer from whom the Company must be protected.
 Terms filled with phrases such as, "capacity control changes," sound impersonal and ominous.
 Similarly, opening ten pages of rewards program terms and conditions with a list of "take-backs" sets the wrong tone.

 · Change the number of points required to get rewards;

 · Impose caps and fees on earning and using points;

 · Cancel rewards."

-In my book, Simple: Conquering the Crisis of Complexity, I discuss the role of empathy when writing, speaking or otherwise communicating.
-While the need to protect the company from unscrupulous consumers who might try to “game” the system is often what is cited as a communications impediment, companies also need to see how they look through the eyes of their customers.
+In my book, Simple: Conquering the Crisis of Complexity, I discuss the role of empathy when writing, speaking, or otherwise communicating.
+While the need to protect the Company from unscrupulous consumers who might try to "game" the system, is cited as a communications impediment, companies also need to see how they look through the eyes of their customers.

 Loyalty programs need to do three things well to be viewed as appealing and fair, regardless of what the companies are selling: